GRAINS-Corn, soybeans tumble on forecasts for much-needed US rains

 Meanwhile, Ukraine's 2023 wheat harvest may reach at least 24 million metric tons this year, far exceeding official expectations and bouncing back close to pre-war levels, Ukraine's grain traders body said.

-(Reporting by Julie Ingwersen; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Rashmi Aich, Subhranshu Sahu, Barbara Lewis and David Gregorio)
+(Reporting by Julie Ingwersen in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by David Gregorio and Matthew Lewis)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))